-In the study, female deer mice were fed BPA-supplemented diets two weeks prior to breeding and throughout lactation.
-The mothers were given a dosage equivalent to what the U.S. Food and Drug Administration considers a non-toxic dose and safe for mothers to ingest.
-At weaning (25 days of age), the deer mice offspring were placed on a non-supplemented BPA diet and their behavior tested when they matured into adults.
+In the study, female deer mice were fed BPA-supplemented diets two weeks.
+All prior to breeding and throughout lactation.
+The mothers were also given a dosage equivalent to what the U.S. Food and Drug Administration considers a non-toxic dose and safe for mothers to ingest.
+At weaning (25 days of age).
+Then the deer mice offspring were placed on a non-supplemented BPA diet.
+Then their behavior tested when they matured into adults.

-In addition, male deer mice exposed to BPA were less desirable to female deer mice.
-Females primed to breed were tested in a so-called mate choice experiment.
-The females’ level of interest in a stranger male was measured by observing specific preferential behaviors, such as nose-to-nose sniffing and the amount of time the female spent evaluating her potential partner.
+In addition, male deer mice exposed to BPA were less desirable.
+All to female deer mice.
+Females primed to breed were tested; all in a so-called mate choice experiment.
+The females’ level of interest in a stranger male was measured by observing specific preferential behaviors.
+That’s such as nose-to-nose sniffing.
+Also the amount of time the female spent evaluating her potential partner.
 These behaviors assess a potential mate’s genetic fitness.
-Rosenfeld said that both non-exposed and BPA-exposed females favored control males over BPA-exposed males on a two-to-one basis.
+Rosenfeld said that both non-exposed and BPA-exposed females favored control males.
+Especially over BPA-exposed males on a two-to-one basis.

 “We can use this evolutionary approach to the study of BPA to determine the best way to assess differences in the risks to boys and girls to early exposure to this chemical,” said David Geary MU Curators’ Professor of Psychological Sciences.